Connect with us

 The recycling of nutrients from detritus, or nonliving organic matter, is a core process in all ecosystems.
 In terrestrial ecosystems, decomposition of dead animals, or carrion, fuels biodiversity and is an important link in food webs.

 Living animals are a bottleneck for the carbon and nutrient cycles of an ecosystem.
-They slowly accumulate nutrients and carbon from large of the landscape throughout their lives then deposit it all at once in a small, localized spot when they die.
-One dead animal can a whole pop-up food web of microbes, soil fauna and arthropods that make their living off carcasses.
+They slowly accumulate nutrients and carbon from large areas of the landscape throughout their lives then deposit it all at once in a small, localized spot when they die.
+One dead animal can support a whole pop-up food web of microbes, soil fauna and arthropods that make their living off carcasses.

 Insect and animal scavengers help further redistribute nutrients in the ecosystem.
 Decomposer microbes convert the concentrated pools of nutrient-rich organic molecules from our bodies into smaller, more bioavailable forms that other organisms can use to support new life.
 It’s not uncommon to see plant life flourishing near a decomposing animal, visible evidence that nutrients in bodies are being recycled back into the ecosystem.